Last Updated on: 28th July 2023, 11:01 pm

 - No hidden fees or large upfront deposits

 Make a Move is the most trusted moving company in Charlotte, North Carolina for local and long-distance relocations of all sizes.
 Our award-winning company, named the Mover of the Year in 2020, completes over 2,200 relocations every year with a team of 25 trained, certified employees.
 We are proud of our 5-star Google reviews and look forward to giving you the seamless experience you deserve with competitive rates!

 - Set up utilities and have services turned on a few days before you move in so your home has power and running water.
 Find out how with our guide to Charlotte, NC utilities.

 - Tipping movers in Charlotte about $5/hour/mover or $25 per mover is a helpful guideline to show appreciation for a job well done.

 - Check our Ultimate Charlotte Moving Checklist to stay on top of the details of your relocation.

 Is your relocation on the horizon?
 Don’t wait until the last minute to get the help you need!
-Call Make a Move today to discuss the details of your move and request a free Charlotte, NC moving quote.
+Call the Charlotte local movers at Make a Move today to discuss the details of your move and request a free Charlotte, NC moving quote.